06000208/obsidian-items/README.md

 - Dunno how feasible is it to add non-markdown file items to core obsidian features like graph view and search.
 Right now I'm thinking the more concentrated and integrated into obsidian's normal functionality, rather than creating new panes or windows, the better.

 - Pane equivalents for the File Explorer, Search, and Tag Panes
-  - Offering too many new panes is not ideal and would be cluttered, make functionality make sense for obsidian instead of building a new app ontop of it
+  - Offering too many new panes is not ideal and would be cluttered, functionality should make sense for obsidian instead of building a new app ontop of it

   - Item Explorer Pane